bennykn8/Nonogram-Solver/README.md

 # Nonogram-Solver

-## A recursive approach to solve nonogram puzzles given the clues.
+## A recursive approach to solve nonogram puzzles

 ### About nonograms:
 The board starts out empty, filled with undetermined/unverified blocks (" ")